froozen34/froozen34/README.md

 Hello my name is Todor Jivkov Jelqzkov and I am from Bulgaria, Yambol city I do Onetap.com Java scripts I generally understand from C ++, C #, Java Script, VS Code

 ### What do i do for fun?
-- обичам да правя cheats на игри
+- i love listening to Мusic a lot
-- обичам да помагам на хора със програмирване
+- i love helping people with programming
-- обичам да гледам много TV
+- i like to watch a lot of TV